NixOS/nix.dev/source/tutorials/nixos/installing-nixos-on-a-raspberry-pi.md

 :::

 :::{note}
-It may be more convenient to use a software like [Etcher](https://www.balena.io/etcher/) to flash the image to your SD card if you are on a non-NixOS system.
+It may be more convenient to use a software like [Etcher](https://www.balena.io/etcher/) to flash the image to your SD card if you are on a system where it's available.
 :::

 Your terminal should be printing kernel messages as they come in.